VenomizerXIV/BroomDash/README.md

 - **Space + Shift** — Boost (drains gauge)
 - **S / Down** — Fast land
 - Survive as long as possible and beat your best score
-- if you feel the camera make you feel dizzy , you can change the camera smoothing in the Main Camera object , set it to the lowest 0.01

 ## Setup Instructions
 1. Clone the repo
 2. Open in Unity 6000.3.10f1 or later